knmcguire/knmcguire.github.io/docs/blog/posts/ros2_across_the_windowverse.md

 ## Gazebo Ionic on Windows 11

-Since I didn't want to do any core development on Gazebo itself, I went through [the Binary installation instructions](https://gazebosim.org/docs/latest/install_windows/).
+Since I didn't want to do any core development on Gazebo itself, I went through [the binary installation instructions](https://gazebosim.org/docs/latest/install_windows/) for Gazebo Ionic.
 Here, they recommend using the Conda package management system, which I tried during the Gazebo Ionic testing tutorial party, and that works fine.
 But this time, I wanted to use Pixi\!
 Instead of installing the `libgz-packages` one by one, I could add them to the `pixi.toml` file as dependencies with the correct numbering and version.
 I've added the [pixi.toml file as a Gist here](https://www.google.com/search?q=https://gist.github.com/knmcguire/c5b14909cf76cc80593c98ddebef51c6).

 The cool thing about Pixi is that you can also make use of [multiple environments](https://pixi.sh/latest/tutorials/multi_environment/).
 So I've added the dependencies of both Gazebo Ionic and Gazebo Harmonic (which is the latest **Long-Term Release**).
 And then switching between Gazebo versions is as easy as: